The Leadership Styles of Every Myers-Briggs® Personality Type

 Possible Struggles:

 ENTPs can get so excited about new possibilities that they leave other projects unfinished.
 They can struggle with procrastination or finding ways to prioritize their many visions and plans.
-They may unintentionally overwork their staff and teammates as they try to give priority to every single idea and possibility that comes into their mind.
-They can also be debative and overly competitive with their teammates, unintentionally offending others or steamrolling over their ideas or values.
+In their excitement to reach their goals, they may unintentionally overwork their staff and teammates.
+This stems from trying to give priority to every single idea and possibility that comes into their mind.
+They may also be argumentative and overly competitive with their teammates, unintentionally offending others or steamrolling over their feelings.
 Many ENTPs find the advice of a trusted feeling partner helpful as they can offer advice about how to maintain morale and communicate praise.

 Related: Understanding ENTP Intuition